BranchMetrics/react-native-branch-deep-linking-attribution/docs/setup.md

 ## Setting Up Branch
-After [installing](./installation.md) branch, you will need to set up your android and ios apps to handle incoming links:
+After [installing](./installation.md) Branch, you will need to set up your android and ios apps to handle incoming links:

 #### iOS project
 1. Modify AppDelegate.m as follows:
     ```objective-c
-    #import "RNBranch.h" // at the top
+    #import <react-native-branch/RNBranch.h> // at the top

     // Initialize the Branch Session at the top of existing didFinishLaunchingWithOptions
     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions